About the Healthy Minnesota Partnership

 The roots of the Healthy Minnesota Partnership date back to 1997, when the Minnesota Department of Health convened the Minnesota Health Improvement Partnership (MHIP).
 The purpose of MHIP was to develop coordinated public, private, and nonprofit efforts to improve the health of Minnesota residents.
 It considered improving health as a shared responsibility and focused on achieving jointly developed health goals and priorities.
 MHIP met until 2003.

 The Healthy Minnesota Partnership was convened in 2010 to help the state meet new national public health standards for state and local health departments.
 These national standards highlight the regular development of a state health assessment and health improvement plan as a foundational component of public health practice.
-To meet these standards, the Healthy Minnesota Partnership (also referred to as the Partnership) is charged with guiding the development of Minnesota’s state health assessment and the statewide health improvement framework.
+To meet these standards, the Healthy Minnesota Partnership (also called the Partnership) is charged with guiding the development of Minnesota’s state health assessment and the statewide health improvement framework.
 To date, the Partnership has led collaborative efforts with support from the Minnesota Department of Health to develop multiple statewide health assessments and improvement frameworks, as described in the timeline below.

 Each year the Partnership develops a workplan to advance the priorities and strategic activities in the Statewide Health Improvement Framework (SHIF).
 Throughout each year, Partnership members work to implement the work plan and seek opportunities to work with other partners.
 Annual reports provide an overview of the Partnership’s activities.